chuckcoughlin/redistrict-colorado/docs/user-guides.md

 On the setup page, the value "Competitiveness Threshold" specifies the maximum party differential for a competitive district.
 This is nominally 15%.

-`Population Equality`
+`Population Balance`
-Population equality or it opposite, population imbalance, is the standard deviation of the populations of the districts.
+The constitutionally-mandated purpose of redistricting is to balance the number of people within the districts.
+A measure of population balance is simply the standard deviation of the population of the districts.
 We normalize by the total population, multiplied by 100 to give a result in percent.
 This value should be *minimized*.

 A red X indicator is drawn on the bar if any individual district has over a 1.0% deviation.
 Court cases have established 1% as